SimonTrux/dotfiles/README.md

 LSP requires `cargo` and `npm` installed.
 To install LSP for a new language, open a file with extention of choosen language (ex file.go) and run `:LspInstallServer` To remove one, run ":LspUninstallServer <server name>"

+### nvim config

+Almost copied from Josean, whith mason and mason-lsp plugins pinned to version 1.x.x since there is an annoying bug in v2.0.0 for now.

 ### File location for offline copy